 The ‘should we shouldn’t we’ (and which airport) debate on an extra runway in the South East has recently sparked questions around the government's multi-billion pound planned investment.
 The big question and staunch arguments remain as to what actually is the likely return from outside investment into our shores, and what tangible evidence as to where previous investment has made sizeable gains?
-(For an overview on the salient points from the Davies report click here]
+(For an overview on the salient points from the Davies report click here.]

 Much has been made of this government, like those before, being too London centric, focussing their efforts on this additional runway, along with the highly contentious HS2 project.
-Living on the fringes of the West Midlands and North West, I often find myself traveling the lengths and breadths of the country with my job, I have been buoyed by the news around the investment awarded to Liverpool and Manchester regions.
+Living on the fringes of the West Midlands and North West, I often find myself travelling the lengths and breadths of the country with my job, I have been buoyed by the news around the investment awarded to Liverpool and Manchester regions.

 We will have to see whether devolution of our towns and cities is ultimately the correct course of action in the long run.
-So far positive noise would seem to have outweighed the negative in trialing the scheme in Sheffield.
+So far positive noise would seem to have outweighed the negative in trialling the scheme in Sheffield.
 Coupled with the investment in Liverpool, after the Queens speech in early June, Manchester has already moved forward with multi billion pound development pipelines.
-The lowly results that continue to be reported by the Department of Transport on Network Rails performance has further put into question the industry’s need to regionalise projects.
+The lowly results that continue to be reported by the Department of Transport on Network Rails performance have further put into question the industry’s need to regionalise projects.

 Although not controlled by local or government rule, Manchester Airports Group has recently confirmed a £1bn investment into their existing three terminals over the coming 10 years.
 Collectively these will ultimately lead to additional and improved rail, highway and tunnel projects, along with much-needed improvements to schools, around the whole of the North West.